portoio/PWiT/content/profiles/cristina-fonseca.md

 really small town near Fátima, in the center of Portugal.
 When I say small I mean really small: there was no one my age.
 Besides playing with my brother and sister I used to read a lot.
-I always dreamed of going to a bigger city and spending time with my family exploring Lisbon in the summer was amazing.
+I always dreamed of going to a bigger city and spending time with my family exploring Lisbon in the summer.
 I moved to Lisbon to study Networks and Computer Engineering.

 --

-\*\*How were you
+**How were you
-introduced to the world of the Portuguese tech industry?           \*\*
+introduced to the world of the Portuguese tech industry?**

 Before being introduced to the tech world I was introduced to the engineering world.
 My father is really hands on and liked